thekillingspree/quick-entry/README.md

 ﻿# Quick-Entry

 Quick-entry for ***Terna Engineering College***.
+●Quick-Entry is an Entry Management system
+●rooms like the Library, Reading Room, Reference Room etc which require students to enter their name, ID number, date and time of entry
+●This becomes quite a lengthy process and often leads to a long queue near the entry register
+● Quick-Entry is a solution to handle this type of situations with ease

 Uses Flask, MongoDB with the mongoengine ODM on the backend.
 Uses JWT token based authentication.